cyficowley/crawler-site/README.md

-This is a web crawler written for Malwarebytes by Cyrus Cowley
+This is a web crawler I wrote over Summer for work

 It crawls the website and feeds all the information into a database for fast access and easy exploration of the links